3mdeb/verified-boot/verified_boot_main.md

 * dracut - to unlock volumes during early boot.
 * initramfs - same principle as for `dracut`,
 * UDisk2 - a desktop session utility, useful when connecting external storages.
-It's role is to unlock inserted removable storage medias automatically, without user intervention.
+Its role is to unlock inserted removable storage medias automatically, without user intervention.

 The two encryption tools differ on how they operate.
 The `systemd-cryptenroll` is for simply enrolling TPM keys to LUKS while other systemd services handle unlocking.
-It's advantage is no need for extra tooling at boot as decryption is handled directly by systemd. `Celvis` does act as a additional layer on top of `LUKS` and `cryptsetup`.
-It is an additional tool that must function at boot time but it's advantage is support for more unlocking methods.
+Its advantage is no need for extra tooling at boot as decryption is handled directly by systemd. `Celvis` does act as an additional layer on top of `LUKS` and `cryptsetup`.
+It is an additional tool that must function at boot time, but its advantage is support for more unlocking methods.

 [^1]: [device-encryption](https://riseup.net/ca/security/device-security/device-encryption)
 [^2]: [disk-encryption-user-guide](https://docs.fedoraproject.org/en-US/quick-docs/encrypting-drives-using-LUKS/)